-This is the brush collector ring assembly.
-This ring bolts onto the rotator section tube that sticks through the bottom of the chopper housing. (see above) The brushes at the bottom of the chopper motor ride against these rings as the horn rotates.
+This is the chopper motor/rotator brush collector ring assembly.
+This ring bolts onto the rotator support tube that sticks through the bottom of the chopper housing. (see above) The brushes at the bottom of the chopper motor ride against these rings as the horn rotates.
 I had to replace the old rotten original wiring that connected to the rings.
 The wiring terminals were originally riveted to the rings with copper rivets.
 I replaced the rivets with screws and smoothed the tops so the brushes would ride smoothly over them.
 Later when I found out this siren would be going back into service I made some copper rivets and replaced the screws with copper rivets.Thunderbolt Siren Rotator Mechanism

 I removed the sheet metal box from the rotator assembly so the inside can be clearly seen.
 The assembly is made up of the heavy steel bottom support section (still the original old yellow) that attaches to the top of the pole.
 The rotator motor and gear box attach to a 1/2 inch thick horizontal steel plate that bolts to the bottom support section.
 The pipe of the bottom support section is a single piece that passes through the steel motor plate.
 The large drive gear sets down in a recessed area in the steel plate.
 The belt is adjustable with slots in the motor mounting bracket and the speed of the horn is changed by moving the belt to the different pulleys.
 The horn rotation can be set to 2,4, or 8 rpm.
 The boss sticking up from the drive gear is where the drive band (explained below) clamps too.